-The 4-Wheel Drive Low (4WD LOW) Range provides low speed 4-wheel drive.
+This range provides low speed four-wheel drive.
 It locks the front and rear driveshafts together, forcing the front and rear wheels to rotate at the same speed.
 This range provides additional traction and maximum pulling power for loose or slippery road surfaces only.
 Do not exceed 25 mph (40 km/h).